Make an enquiry

-Our colleagues in Vietnam have long waxed lyrical about the dramatic scenery, unspoilt natural beauty and traditional cultures of the country’s remote northern regions.
-They speak so enthusiastically about Mu Cang Chai in the north west, and far-northern Ha Giang nestled up against the Chinese border, that they instantly became areas we wanted to explore.
+Given any opportunity, we’ll wax lyrical about the dramatic scenery, unspoilt natural beauty and traditional cultures of Vietnam’s more remote northern regions.
+Focus in on Mu Cang Chai in the north west, and far-northern Ha Giang nestled up against the Chinese border; both regions exert a powerful pull on the soul, and instantly become areas you’ll want to explore.

-In order to get the most out of visiting Mu Cang Chai and Ha Giang you’ll need to set aside at good few nights in each, and to take in both we’d recommend a week or more.
+Get the most out of visiting Mu Cang Chai and Ha Giang by setting aside a good few nights in each.
+To take in both, we’d recommend a week or more.
 Add in some dedicated time exploring Sapa, and a couple of nights to experience the contrasting urban edges of Hanoi, and you’ll get a full-flavoured feast of Vietnam’s beautiful north.

 Vietnamese hills